Federal Inheritance Tax in 2020 and 2021

 The Unified Credit is used to eliminate or reduce an individual's tax liability.
 The credit applies to both gifts that may have been given and estates that will be inherited.
 It is termed a lifetime credit because as each gift is given or an estate inherited, the credit is consumed.
 The lifetime credit applies to all inheritance or gifts received since 1977.

 As of January 1, 2013, the American Taxpayer Relief Act of 2012, or ATRA, increased the estate and gift tax rate from 35 to 40%.
-Both the gift tax exclusion and the estate tax exclusion continue to be indexed for inflation and increase to $14,000 and $5.25 million respectively in 2013.
-The annual gift tax exclusion, lifetime estate / inheritance tax exclusion, and the unified tax credit for the years 2004 through 2013 appear in the table below:
+The estate tax exclusion continues to be indexed for inflation and increases to $11.70 million in 2021.
+The annual gift tax exclusion, lifetime estate / inheritance tax exclusion, and the unified tax credit for the years 2004 through 2021 appear in the table below:

 Gift Tax Exclusion and Lifetime Estate / Inheritance Tax Table